laro/Cilia/README.md

               `var intArray = arrayOfThreeFloat.convertTo<Int>()`
               not
               ~~`var intArray = arrayOfThreeFloat.convertTo<Float, 3, Int>()`~~
             - The template parameters `T` and `N` belong to the type of the object `arrayOfThreeFloat` and are determined already.
-It would not be possible to change them in the call of `add<>()`, so it is not desired to specify them here at all.
+It would not be possible to change them in the call of `convertTo<>()`, so it is not desired to specify them here at all.
     - `requires` for further restricting the type.
         - ```
           func sq<Number T>(T x) -> T requires (T x) { x * x } {